 We were looking for great information to pass on to our readers and found a study from August 2013 called, “Demand for Dental Services in Australia.”
 The report was compiled by research firm Insight Economics under the auspices of the Australian Dental Association.

 While the study is two years old, its purpose was to predict the demand for dental services in Australia through 2020 by examining the factors that drive it.
 For our purposes, we would like to focus on the demand side.
 The demand for dental treatments is rising, both in Perth and across Australia.
 We would like to examine why.

 Australian Research Centre For Population Oral Health (ARCPOH)

 The ADA piece included research from the Australian Research Centre for Population Oral Health (ARCPOH).
 Insight Economics used them as a “starting point” from which to develop their own set of projections.
 The study is a 34-page paper that you are welcome to read by clicking the link at the bottom of this piece in the reference section.

 The demand for dental services in Perth and across Australia are the same.
 As opposed to medical services, which are financed through the Government, most dental services are paid for by the person receiving the services.

-Consequently, the main drivers for demand include the number of population, the structure of population, such as elderly compared to younger generations, prices of services compared to income, educational level, societal expectations, expectations of individual consumers and the evolution of dental services and offerings.
+Consequently, the main drivers for demand include the population, the structure of the population, such as elderly compared to younger generations, prices of services compared to income, educational level, societal expectations, expectations of individual consumers and the evolution of dental services and offerings.

 The Market Structure for Dental Services